-Making the potential environmental, economic and social impact of various sufficiency measures explicit is important to make them more attractive to policy makers, who often work with quantifiable goals, such as carbon budgets.
 In FULFILL, work package 6 is dedicated to quantifying the impact of 6 concrete measures on energy consumption, emissions and the economy.
 This is done by using reference scenarios, sufficiency scenario assumptions studied in T5.3 and input / output analysis considering the single EU countries and beyond.
 The results are - at the moment of elaboration of the present report - not yet available but will be published in the coming months.
 Some considerations can already be shared:

-- Sufficiency measures aim at lifestyle changes.
-Although these might be considered to be easily achieved, in many cases their implementation is slower as changes in technological applications.
-Since sufficiency measures are anticipated to yield significant environmental and social benefits, their successful implementation requires public discussions on the lifestyle changes to be made. - The development trends over the last years need to be taken into account when quantifying the potential impact of sufficiency measures as well as a reflection on what can be expected for the years to come.
-In specific countries and sectors behaviour has developed towards less water, land and energy consumption for several years: e.g. the meat consumption per capita in Italy and Germany has reduced from 90 kg/person year towards 70 kg/person year between 2010 and 2020 (Food and Agriculture Organization of the United Nations, 2021).
-In other sectors and countries, there has been an increase of fossil fuel consumption and emissions: e.g. the number of flights per person and year increased in Latvia from 2 to 4 and in Denmark from 4 to 6 within 2010 and 2020 (Eurostat, 2024). - The likelihood of success of implementing specific measures needs to be considered for the quantification exercise conducted in WP6.
-One measure considered within the Fulfill project are smaller cars in order to reduce the need of space, material and the emissions/energy consumption for driving.
-The analysis of car sales per segment on EU level reveals that the trend points in the opposite direction at the moment: sports car sales increased in every single country in the time frame from 2014 until 2022, the amount of increase varying from 70% to over 1000%.
+- Sufficiency measures aim at lifestyle changes, and as with technological changes, a realistic pace of change should be considered.
+The development trends over the last years need to be taken into account when quantifying the potential impact of sufficiency measures as well as a reflection on what can be expected for the years to come.
+In specific countries and sectors, behaviour has developed towards less water, land and energy consumption for several years: e.g. the meat consumption per capita in Italy and Germany has reduced from 90 kg/person year towards 70 kg/person year between 2010 and 2020 (Food and Agriculture Organization of the United Nations, 2021).
+In other sectors and countries, there has been an increase of fossil fuel consumption and emissions: e.g. the number of flights per person and year increased in Latvia from 2 to 4 and in Denmark from 4 to 6 within 2010 and 2020 (Eurostat, 2024).
+One measure considered within the FULFILL project is the change towards smaller cars in order to reduce the need of space, material and the emissions/energy consumption for driving.
+The analysis of car sales per segment on EU level reveals that the trend points in the opposite direction at the moment: sports car sales increased in every single country in the time frame from 2014 until 2022. the amount of increase varying from 70% to over 1000%.
 SUVs developed from stable to an increase of 280%.
-Small car sales developed from -60% to +80% in the same time frame (Statista, 2024). - Historical trends, distributions over single EU countries, and potential impact of different measures vary greatly across sectors.
-Policy makers might want to identify those sectors, where relevant output (energy decrease, emissions decrease) can be achieved with minimal input (communication, incentives, rules), possibly connected to additional social benefits (wellbeing, safety, ...).
+Small car sales developed from -60% to +80% in the same time frame (Statista, 2024).
+One cannot expect current trends to reverse abruptly, thus periods of transitions may be introduced in trajectories.
+Nevertheless, this might neglect the possibility of disruptive, rapid changes occurring under major events (e.g. the energy price crisis sparked a sufficiency plan in France (Euractiv, 2022)). - Since sufficiency measures are anticipated to yield significant environmental and social benefits, their successful implementation requires public discussions on the lifestyle changes to be made (see section 2.2).